brutella/modbussy/README.md

 ### Configuration

 The first screen lets you configure the connection to modbus.
+You can connect via
+- RTU
+- TCP
+- RTU via TCP
-You can connect via RTU, TCP, RTU via TCP, or RTU via UDP.
+- or RTU via UDP.

-If you choose RTU you can specify the address, data rate, parity, the number of start and stop bits.
+Then specify the address and optionally the data rate, parity, the number of start and stop bits.

 ### Main UI